lukemonahan/splunk_modinput_prometheus/README.md

 This starts the HTTP listener on port 8098, and any metrics coming in with a bearer token of "ABC123" will be directed to the "testing" input.
 Not including a bearer token will result in a HTTP 401 (Unauthorized).

-Although this configuration does allow some basic whitelist and blacklist behaviour within Splunk, it will be more efficient to do this on the Prometheus server using write_relabel_configs.
-An example is shown below.
+Although this input does allow some basic whitelist and blacklist behaviour against the metric name before ingesting in Splunk, it will be more efficient and flexible to do this on the Prometheus server using write_relabel_configs.
+An example is shown in the configuration below.

-In your Prometheus runtime YML file, ensure the following is set:
+In your Prometheus runtime YML file, ensure the following is set to start sending metrics to the prometheusrw Splunk input:

 ```yaml
   remote_write: